 (i) Baseline monitoring report.
-The report should be submitted to the WB prior to construction work and includes a detailed environmental management and monitoring plan (including data collection locations, parameters and frequency of
+The report should be submitted to the WB prior to

-- collection), baseline environmental data, relevant standards and allocation of data collection responsibilities. - (ii) Environmental and social monitoring reports (monthly, quarterly and annual).
+- construction work and includes a detailed environmental management and monitoring plan (including data collection locations, parameters and frequency of collection), baseline environmental data, relevant standards and allocation of data collection responsibilities. - (ii) Environmental and social monitoring reports (monthly, quarterly and annual).
 Reports will include environmental mitigation measures, actions taken to control, data collected, results of analyses, recommended mitigation measures, environmental training data, and identified environmental and social violations.
-The report will include the implementation of the ESMP, which will present: - the organizational structure prior to resolution of environmental issues and issues of the Contractor and the Supervision Consultant, - data on obtaining all necessary permits related to environmental issues during construction works; - description of environmental and social impacts during the reporting period and mitigation measures implemented during this period; - any previously unidentified impacts that occurred during the reporting period and measures implemented; - any construction related accident, e.g., - summarize the monitoring results of environmental quality, capacity building and accidents - any complaints about the environmental and social aspects of affected people or other parties, - review the implementation of Grievance Mechanism (GM); and - updates corrective actions or amendments of the subproject ESMP and SSESMP.
+The report will include the implementation of the ESMP, which will present: (i) the organizational structure prior to resolution of environmental issues and issues of the Contractor and the Supervision Consultant, (ii) data on obtaining all necessary permits related to environmental issues during construction works; (iii) description of environmental and social impacts during the reporting period and mitigation measures implemented during this period; (iv) any previously unidentified impacts that occurred during the reporting period and measures implemented; (v) any construction related accident, e.g., and (VI) any complaints about the environmental and social aspects of affected people or other parties, the number of nature of grievances received and resolved.